coumarane/react-typescript-graphql/README.md

-This project is a CRUD app which with two parts:
+This project is a CRUD app which has two parts:
 - Server
 - Client